serverbaboon/ansible-k3s/README.md

 and

 Assume this will destroy data somehow, especially the uninstall playbook.
-Also to note the destination path for the kubeconfig file, it defaults to ~/.kube/config and while creating a backup before doing anything the file will be overwritten.
+Also to note the destination path for the kubeconfig file, it defaults to ~/.kube/config.

 You can change the file name but it will got to the ~/.kube directory.

  **TODO**